mretegan/crispy/README.rst

-Crispy is a modern graphical user interface to simulate core-level spectra using the semi-empirical multiplet approaches implemented in `Quanty <http://quanty.org>`_.
+Crispy is a modern graphical user interface to calculate core-level spectra using the semi-empirical multiplet approaches implemented in `Quanty <http://quanty.org>`_.
 The interface provides a set of tools to generate input files, submit calculations, and plot the resulting spectra.

 .. first-marker